infecsean/Obsidian-Cloud/School Notes/Day Planners/My fucking week/5Friday.md

-# Friday cry day
+# Friday cry day 12/31
 ---
-- [x] Physics Notes finish please
+- [ ] Depending on whether we have a day off or not
-- [ ] English structure i guess if u have time
+- [ ] Review Econ